meezwhite/p5.grain/README.md

 Although this method is not used that often for fxhash projects, you can use p5's `random` function as the *single* source of randomness for your generative project too.
 To achieve this, you'll need to use `fxrand` *once* to generate an initial deterministic number for computing the seed value for `random`.

 In the example below, a seed value is computed by multiplying `fxrand` with a number of your choice.
-In this case, 1<sup>6</sup> (one million) is used, but you can choose any number you like.
+In this case, 1<sup>6</sup> (one million) is used, but you can choose any number you like:

 ```js
 function setup() {